Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>The scrollbars</h3>
 <img src="https://i.imgur.com/qe6tGJW.png" title="Dark blue scrollbar" />

-<p>To install the custom scrollbars to match the dark theme, you will have to use one of the 2 methods found on the "Scrollbars dark theme" or "Scrollbars patchers(Old method)" folders inside this repository.
-You should be using the "Scrollbars dark theme" folder method, since it's the most permanent, but if you find some bug or if the scrollbars lag for you, you could try using the old method one instead.
+<p>To install the custom scrollbars to match the dark theme, you will have to use one of the 2 methods found on the "Scrollbars & tooltips dark theme" or "Scrollbars patchers(Old method)" folders inside this repository.
+You should be using the "Scrollbars & tooltips dark theme" folder method, since it's the most permanent, but if you find some bug or if the scrollbars lag for you, you could try using the old method one instead.
 The problem with the old method is that you will have to re-patch the scrollbars with each firefox update, but it's a mainly CSS method with no JavaScript involved, so the scrollbars shouldn't lag at all.</b>

 <h3>The chrome folder</h3>
 <p>If you don't know where that is, just type <code>about:support</code> on the URL bar of your firefox, and in the page